“All disease begins in the gut.” Hippocrates

 Liquid fasting- you can go one step further and do a regular weekend fast that eliminates all solid foods but can include lots of pure water, herbal teas, fresh juices, and bone broths.
 These are all gentle on the digestive system, allowing it to repair and reset itself.
 This can be done every other week or once a month, depending on your situation.

-Herbs that support the digestive system- licorice root (DGL form), peppermint, ginger root, dandelion root, marshmallow root, lemon balm, calendula, turmeric, and fennel.
+Herbs that support the digestive system- licorice root (DGL form), peppermint, ginger root, slippery elm, marshmallow root, lemon balm, calendula, and turmeric.

 Supplement with a quality probiotic

 Illness can oftentimes be the result of your previous exposure to antibiotics.
 This is because the antibiotic killed off the “good guys” along with the “bad” and this leaves the body more susceptible to future infections, candida overgrowth, food intolerance’s, allergies and asthma.
 If you have taken antibiotics in the past you may still have a disproportionate ratio of good vs bad bacteria.
 Taking a quality probiotic may be helpful to get the micro-flora in your gut back to where it should be to assist your body in recovering good health.